SimonYFR/TVA/README.md

 Other arguments can be asked for some functions of the package:
 - `compare_to_zero` : a boolean (`FALSE` by default).
 If `TRUE`, it means you allow pooling two policies that might have a different set of activated arms.
 If `FALSE`, it means you never want to pool two policies that have a different set of activated arms.
 For example, the policy `(1,1)` can be pooled with `(0,1)` if `compare_to_zero` is set to `TRUE`, but not if it is `FALSE`.
-- `estimation_function_name` : a string, can be equal to `pval_MSE` (Multiple Step Eliminiation) or `pval_OSE` (One Step Elimination ; default).
+- `estimation_function_name` : a string, can be equal to `"pval_MSE"` (Multiple Step Eliminiation on p-values), `"pval_OSE"` (One Step Elimination on p-values), or `"beta_OSE"` (One Step Elimination on betas).
 This argument allows you to choose the function that will estimate the support of the marginal effects.
-In short, `pval_OSE` will be fast and `pval_MSE` will take longer, but will provide more coherent results in some edge cases in finite sample.
+We suggest using `pval_OSE` at first since the computation is faster.
+However, once you are confortable with the package, we suggest using `pval_MSE` which will provide better results for some edge cases in finite sample.
 - `cutoff` : a number between `0` and `1` or `NULL`.
-At first, we suggest choosing  `pval_OSE` and `cutoff=0.05`.
 All the estimation functions need a cutoff value that governs the severity with which a marginal effect is included in the support or not.
+To start with, we suggest leaving this parameter to `NULL`.
+There will be a first estimation which will provide a cutoff suggestion.
+Once you are confortable with the package, you can start choosing your own cutoff and trying different values.
 If you choose `pval_OSE`, the support is estimated by performing an OLS in the marginal space and by taking marginals that have a p-value below `cutoff`.
 If you choose `pval_MSE`, the support is estimated by repeating OLS in the marginal space, and removing the marginal with the largest p-value at each step, until the largest p-value is smaller than `cutoff`.
 If `NULL` the program will suggest a cutoff itself.
 It does so by solving for the elbow of the R-squared vs support size curve.

 ### How to use TVA

 Once the data is structured in the way TVA diggests it, an important choice remains: the cutoff.
-To get an idea of what the appropriate cutoff is, the user can either specify `cutoff = NULL' to let `do_TVA' suggest one automatically.
-Alternatively we suggest running the following lines:
+To get an idea of what the appropriate cutoff is, the user can choose `cutoff = NULL` to let `do_TVA` suggest one automatically and run :  `result = do_TVA(data, arms, fes, y, cutoff=NULL, w, estimation_function_name)` for example.

+Alternatively, if you want to choose your own cutoff, we suggest running the following lines:

-Run `grid_pval_OSE(data ,arms, fes, y, w, compare_to_zero)` or `plot_pval_OSE(data, arms, fes, y, w, compare_to_zero)` to get an idea of the support size you will obtain for different cutoff values with the p-value one-step elimination method.
+Run `grid_cutoff(data, arms, y, fes, w, estim_func, compare_to_zero, clusters)` to get an idea of the support size and the number of pools you will obtain for different cutoff values with the p-value one-step elimination method.

-Then, run `result = do_TVA(data, arms, fes, y, cutoff, w, estimation_function_name = 'pval_OSE')` to execute the TVA algorithm.
+Select one cutoff which produces consistent results with your context and then, run `result = do_TVA(data, arms, fes, y, cutoff, w, estimation_function_name = 'pval_OSE')` to execute the TVA algorithm.

 Type :
 - `result$marginal_support` to see the marginal support you obtained